fc-minecraft/hoc2021-makecode-md/mona_lisa.md

 # The Mona Lisa

 ## Step 1
 The Mona Lisa's famous smile is now a frown.
-Someone has trampled her garden.
+Someone has destroyed her garden.
 Use the Agent to place White Glazed Terracotta in a 6x6x6x6 square to begin construction of a beautiful new fountain.

 #### ~ tutorialhint